bhavikam28/aegis-iam/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+All rights reserved.
+This project is provided for demonstration and reference purposes only.

 ---